Great Neck (village), New York: Road

 Major roadways in the Village of Great Neck include Arrandale Avenue, Baker Hill Road, Beach Road, East Shore Road, Fairview Avenue, Hicks Lane, Middle Neck Road, Old Mill Road, Polo Road, Station Road, and Steamboat Road.

 Rail

 No rail lines run through the Village of Great Neck.
 The nearest Long Island Rail Road station to the village is Great Neck on the Port Washington Branch.

 Bus

 The Village of Great Neck is served by the n57 and n58 bus routes, which are operated by Nassau Inter-County Express.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in the Village of Great Neck.

 Power

-PSEG Long Island provides power to all homes and businesses within the Village of Great Neck.
+PSEG Long Island provides power to all homes and businesses within the Village of Great Neck, on behalf of the Long Island Power Authority.

 Sewage

 The Village of Great Neck is connected to (and is thus served by) the Great Neck Water Pollution Control District's sanitary sewer network.